Lakunake/Minecraft-WebDisplays-Sync-Player/FAQ.md

 Thats most likely a hardware related issue, but it could be solved by doing one of these(if not you have almost no way of)

-Install HEVC extensions from windows store
+- Install HEVC extensions from windows store
-Install ffmpeg or ffprobe on your friend's device Convert your video to one of these with HandBrake; AV1, VP9, H.264 (listed in quality order, more quality=harder to encode) Make them convert to Windows 11 from 10 (maybe dont)
+- Install ffmpeg or ffprobe on your friend's device
+- Convert your video to one of these with HandBrake; AV1, VP9, H.264 (listed in quality order, more quality=harder to encode)
+- Make them convert to Windows 11 from 10 (maybe dont)

 **How do I properly use the admin panel?**

 Open the admin panel on your default browser, chrome or safari for example, then launch your playlist, after you can freely watch the videos you want while using the admin panel through your default browser like a remote that overrides the other ones to ensure sync

-**What's a main video?**
+**What's a "main" video?**

 Main videos are typically large or high-quality files that may take longer to load.
 Selecting one as the “main” video lets the player preload it in the background while smaller, faster videos are playing.